Last updated: 1 August 2025

 At a time when Queensland businesses are facing an uncertain global environment, it has never been more important for Queensland to support its exporters – with one in five Queensland jobs supported by trade.

-Trade and Investment Queensland (TIQ) continues to actively engage with its clients and industry who are trading with the US, providing them with the knowledge and insight to continue to succeed there and to understand and explore potential opportunities for diversification.
+TIQ continues to actively engage with its clients and industry who are trading with the US, providing them with the knowledge and insight to continue to succeed there and to understand and explore potential opportunities for diversification.

 This includes ensuring that Queensland businesses are aware of the support announced by the Federal Government, including:

-- Clarification that Australia will not impose reciprocal tariffs, and that Australia will continue to engage with the Trump Administration on tariffs.
+- clarification that Australia will not impose reciprocal tariffs and that Australia will continue to engage with the Trump Administration on tariffs

 TIQ and Queensland remain open for business with the US and the world.